Quantum cohomology and toric minimal model programs

-\begin{remark} \begin{enumerate} \item {\rm (Non-uniqueness of tmmps)} Many presentations of $X \qu G$ as a git quotient will give the same toric mmp.
-However, toric orbifolds can have infinitely many toric mmps, corresponding to different realizations of $X \qu G$ as git quotients.
-This is because the ``fake facets'' can ``catch up'' to the ``true facets'' under the deformation $\omega_t$.
-For example, taking the minimal presentation of $\P(1,3,5)$ as a git quotient $\C^3 \qu \C^\times$ yields a trivial toric mmp, but introducing a presentation as a quotient $\C^4 \qu (\C^\times)^2$ yields a toric mmp with a flip to an ``orbifold Hirzebruch surface'', which is similar to \cite{ww:qu}.
+\begin{remark} \begin{enumerate} \item {\rm (Non-uniqueness of tmmp runnings)} Many presentations of $X \qu G$ as a git quotient will give the same tmmp runnings.
+However, toric orbifolds can have infinitely many tmmp runnings, corresponding to different realizations of $X \qu G$ as git quotients.
+(Recall we take the family of symplectic class $\omega_t$ as part of the definition of the tmmp running.)
+The ``fake facet equalities'' $ \lan \cdot , \mu_j \ran = \omega_{t,j}$ (those with empty solution set in $\Delta_{X \qu G})$ can ``catch up'' to the ``true facets'' (those with non-empty solution set) under the deformation $\omega_t$ at arbitrary times.
+For example, taking the minimal presentation of $\P(1,3,5)$ as a git quotient $\C^3 \qu \C^\times$ yields a trivial toric mmp, but introducing a presentation as a quotient $\C^4 \qu (\C^\times)^2$ yields a toric mmp with a flip to an ``orbifold Hirzebruch surface'', which is similar to the example discussed in \cite{ww:qu}.
 See Figure \ref{p135mmp}.
-The computation Abreu-Borman-McDuff \cite[Proposition 4.1.4]{abreu:ext} show that in the manifold case there is a unique tmmp, since the fake facets never ``catch up''. \item {\rm (Induced tmmp for the fibration at the end of the tmmp)} Any presentation of $Y$ as a git quotient $X \qu G$ induces a presentation of the base $(X \qu_{t_n} G)''$ of the final fibration as a git quotient, corresponding to the inequalities that are not defining inequalities for the monotone fiber $(X \qu_{t_n} G)''$, that is, the inequalities which become strict equalities for the final polytope $\Delta_{X \qu_{t_n} G}$.
-Hence, any presentation of $Y$ induces a tmmp for the base of the final fibration. \end{enumerate} \end{remark}
+Since in this case the time of the transition depends on the position of the extra spurious facet (shown as the right-most dotted line in Figure \ref{p135mmp}) this give an example with infinitely many tmmp runnings.
+The computation Abreu-Borman-McDuff \cite[Proposition 4.1.4]{abreu:ext} show that in the manifold case there is a unique tmmp, since the fake facets never ``catch up''. \item {\rm (Induced tmmp running for fibrations)} Any presentation of $Y$ as a git quotient $X \qu G$ induces a presentation of the base $(X \qu_{t_n} G)''$ of the final fibration as a git quotient, corresponding to the inequalities that are not defining inequalities for the Fano fiber $(X \qu_{t_n} G)''$, that is, the inequalities which become strict equalities for the final polytope $\Delta_{X \qu_{t_n} G}$.
+Hence, any presentation of $Y$ induces a tmmp running for the base of the final fibration. \end{enumerate} \end{remark}